A Comprehensive Biographical Analysis

 Archibald D. Murphey erroneously spelled her last name "Reid", and claimed that they settled on Reid's Creek, a tributary of the Yadkin River, but her last name was spelled "Read", not Reid, nor Reed, and they actually settled on Reedy Creek, a tributary of the South Yadkin River.
 See South Yadkin River.
 In that same paragraph, Murphey also stated that all of John Dunn's children were by his first wife, whom we now know to have been Frances Peronneau.

-Archibald D. Murphey also wrote, that John, later married Frank Petty, which was actually John's first wife, Frances (Françoise) Peronneau, but she had shortened her name to Frank, and her last name to Peddy, "Peronneau-Moody".
+Archibald D. Murphey also wrote, that John, later married Frank Petty, which was actually Frances (Françoise) Peronneau, but she had shortened her name to Franç, and her last name to Peddy, "Peronneau-Moody".
 Then, they actually married, in 1775, when John was 78, and Frances was 83.
 Lincoln County, North Carolina was formed in 1779, from Tryon County.

-When John was in Cecil, Maryland, he joined the Maryland Militia, and stayed at William Rumsey's Bohemia Manor.
+When John was in Cecil, Maryland, he stayed at William Rumsey's Bohemia Manor.
+I have found no evidence to support claims that he was in the Maryland Militia.
+This was not him.

 Here is how the Dunn family acquired land, in New Hanover County, North Carolina.